noboomu/proteus/README.md

             # swagger info version
             version = ${application.version}
          }
-        # swagger-ui theme from ostranme's swagger-ui-themes, the following are built-in
+        # swagger-ui theme from ostranmes swagger-ui-themes, the following are built-in
         # [feeling-blue, flattop, material, monokai, muted, newspaper, outline]
         # specifying a different name causes the SwaggerService to search in
         # {swagger.resourcePrefix}/themes for a file named "theme-{swagger.theme}.css"